EdDataScienceEES/tutorial-ellencrombie/README.md

 # Data Visualisation Continued: Interactive Visualisations
 #### Created by Ellen Crombie - last updated November 2024
 ### Tutorial Sections
-- Click on a section to be taken directly to it.
+- Click on these sections to be taken directly to them!
 #### <a href="#section1"> 1.
 Introduction to interactive plots using `plotly` </a>

 #### <a href="#section2"> 2.
 Interactive map visualisations using `leaflet` </a>